bhargavi-ad/data-science-s2025/challenges/c11-psaap-assignment.md

   - T_f has a regression coefficient of -0.0003791
 - What is the standard deviation of `x` in `df_psaap`?
 What about the standard deviation of `T_f`?
+  - SD = SE\*sqrt(n)
-  - standard deviation of x is 0.05697
+    - standard deviation of x is 0.674
-  - standard deviation of T_f is 0.001173
+    - standard deviation of T_f is 0.01388
 - How do these standard deviations relate to the regression coefficients for `x` and `T_f`?
-  - The lower regression coefficient has a lower standard deviation when comparing x and T_f
+  - Multiplying the regression coefficient and the standard deviation for each variable tells us how much the output varies in response to the input
+  - For x it would be 0.674\*1.018 = 0.686
+  - For T_f it would be -0.00000526
 - Note that literally *all* of the inputs above have *some* effect on the output `T_norm`; so they are all “significant” in that sense.
 What does this tell us about the limitations of statistical significance